obiwanskywalkr/odin-admin-dashboard/README.md

-# odin-admin-dashboard
+# Admin Dashboard

-- A dashboard page built to practice using CSS Grid
+An administrative dashboard page built to practice using CSS Grid